 - Wait for a while for the diagnostic test to finish.

 Then your computer will restart again and show you the test results.
 If no problem has been detected, then your memory card isn’t at fault.
-You might need to go with Method 7 to further troubleshoot.
+You might need to go with Fix 7 to further troubleshoot.

 Corrupted or missed system files is another reason responsible for a frozen computer.
 Luckily Microsoft has this System File Checker (SFC) tool to help scan your system files and repair missing or corrupted system files.
 To run SFC: